Volume 68, Issue 5

 Easley, SC 29640

-October marks the start of a new fiscal year for GHS, and with it comes new opportunities to strengthen our commitment to our patients, their families and our communities.
+October marks the start of a new fiscal year for Prisma Health, and with it comes new opportunities to strengthen our commitment to our patients, their families and our communities.

 FY2019 will be especially exciting as we begin our transition to the Upstate Affiliate of Prisma Healthsm.
 Our new focus on building one organization with affiliates in Greenville and Columbia will allow us to improve the health of South Carolinians, increase access to care, enhance the patient experience and address rising health care costs.
 This truly is an unparalleled opportunity for all of us.